lal883/tama-sailfish-waydroid-instructios/README.md

 ## Note: Waydroid has been packaged for Sailfish OS in [Chum repo](https://github.com/sailfishos-chum/main).
 It is suggested to install it for there.

+If you already have a manual Waydroid installation and would like to migrate to the Chum waydroid package without affecting current Waydroid installation, backup (cp -a) the contents of /var/lib/waydroid somewhere and delete that directory.
+Install the waydroid package from chum and copy back the backed up contents to /home/waydroid.

 # Instructions to run Waydroid on Sony Xperia XZ2C (Tama platform) running Sailfish OS